Benjscho/Benjscho.github.io/_posts/technical/2026-02-13-dsql-sequences.md

 In distributed systems, creating scalable applications is a mutual responsibility[^3].
-The big problem with scaling sequences is they're a classic hot key!
+The big problem with scaling sequences is they're a classic [hot key](https://marc-bowes.com/dsql-avoid-hot-keys.html).
 DSQL's advantage is that we can support endless horizontal scaling at every component, but to be able to scale DSQL needs to be able to spread your changes out across workers.
 For typical inserts we do that by partitioning the data.
 However, you can't partition a single row table.